 Well, simply because they can’t.
 Just like the bluffing Chichuachua, all they do is growl loudly, show their fangs, and look terrifying – but physically, they can’t even touch you.

 That’s why they’re illusions — an illusion is something that appears to be a certain way, but in reality, it’s something else.

 The only power they have is the ability to intimidate.
 So if you believe they’re really going to do what they say they’ll do, then they’ve got control of your destiny.

 But once you realize that they have no capacity to physically harm you, then you’re free.
 You can take your plane wherever you want as long as you’re willing to accept the monsters’ presence.

 All you have to do to reach land is to let the monsters gather around as they usually do, let them roar all they want, and keep descending towards land.
-And they will scream and protest but, really, they’re powerless to stop you.
+And they will scream and protest with all their might but, really, they’re powerless to stop you.